jolyndenning/parquet-to-mysql/README.md

 ## Features / Limitations

-This tool is typically the opposite of [mysqldump-to-parquet](https://github.com/Scoopit/mysqldump-to-parquet).
+`parquet-to-mysql` is the opposite of [mysqldump-to-parquet](https://github.com/Scoopit/mysqldump-to-parquet).

 ## License